Magnetic circuit: Magnetic flux

-For a magnetic component the area S used to calculate the magnetic flux Φ is usually chosen to be the cross-sectional area of the component.
+For a magnetic component the area $\mathbf S$ used to calculate the magnetic flux $\Phi$ is usually chosen to be the cross-sectional area of the component.

-The SI unit of magnetic flux is the weber (in derived units: volt-seconds), and the unit of magnetic flux density (or "magnetic induction", B) is the weber per square meter, or tesla.
+The SI unit of magnetic flux is the weber (Wb; in derived units: volt–seconds), and the unit of magnetic flux density (or "magnetic induction"), $\mathbf B$ is the weber per square meter (Wb⋅m^{−2}), or tesla (T).

 Circuit models

 The most common way of representing a magnetic circuit is the resistance–reluctance model, which draws an analogy between electrical and magnetic circuits.
 This model is good for systems that contain only magnetic components, but for modelling a system that contains both electrical and magnetic parts it has serious drawbacks.
 It does not properly model power and energy flow between the electrical and magnetic domains.
 This is because electrical resistance will dissipate energy whereas magnetic reluctance stores it and returns it later.
 An alternative model that correctly models energy flow is the gyrator–capacitor model.